Our Curriculum Offer

 This year we have added GCSE Music into this option block as pupils have expressed a desire to broaden the Art choices slightly.

-All pupils then make further choices at the end of Year 10, complemented by the core subjects of English Maths and Science as well as Religious Studies/Ethics and philosophy, which will include the range of subjects in the following link (Insert link to subject choices).
+All pupils then make further choices at the end of Year 10, complemented by the core subjects of English Maths and Science as well as Religious Studies/Ethics and Philosophy, which will include the range of subjects in the following link: All courses.
 Here you will have access to details about the GCSE and Equivalent courses we offer at Kenton School.
-The most able pupils are guided towards EBACC choices and Triple Sciences which does limit the scope of their options but this is complemented by the Art Option which runs from year 9.
+The most able pupils are guided towards EBACC choices and Triple Sciences which does limit the scope of their options but this is complemented by the Art Option which runs from Year 9.

-Pupils have the SMSC aspect of the curriculum addressed in Life Skills Lessons which take place as a discreet period during extended from on a Tuesday.
-Here pupils are taught about tolerance, learn topics surrounding Personal Social and Health education and given careers advice.
+Pupils have the SMSC aspect of the curriculum addressed in Life Skills lessons which take place as a discreet period during extended tutorial time on a Tuesday.
+Here pupils are taught about tolerance, learn topics surrounding Personal Social and Health Education and given careers advice.

 Courses by Key Stage

 A full list of courses and qualifications offered by academic year has been provided to help parents/carers and learners discuss the best options for study at our school.